G Locus – Progressive Graying

 What is Progressive Graying?

-In some dog breeds, puppies are born with regular black or brown eumelanin pigment but over time the coat color fades to a lighter and paler shade.
+In some dog breeds, puppies that were born with regular black or brown eumelanin pigment will fade to a lighter and paler shade over time.
+This is called progressive graying or progressive fading.

 Progressive Greying Dogs Irish Wolfhound Puppy